andrefrsousa/SuperToolbar/README.md

 ### Summary

-* Animate the toolbar elevation when scrolling
+* Animate the height of the toolbar as you scroll
-* Center horizontal the toolbar title
+* Center the toolbar title horizontally
 * Use light title font

-Also, it has been written **100% in Kotlin**. ❤️
+It was written **100% in Kotlin** ❤️

 ## Download

-This library is available in **jitpack**, so you need to add this repository to your root build.gradle at the end of repositories:
+This library is available in **jitpack**, so to use it you need to add the above statement to your root *build.gradle*:

 ```groovy
 allprojects {